 All statistical evaluations were performed utilizing SPSS 20 or Origin version 12.0.
 Normal distribution of data and homogeneity of variance were checked using Shapiro-Wilk and Levene’s tests, respectively.
 One-way ANOVA was employed to examine the influence of soil depth and drought treatments on soil indicators.
 To evaluate the effect of a singular variable, one-way ANOVA was employed for the data that followed a normal distribution, while the Kruskal–Wallis tests was utilized for those that did not conform to normally.
 To investigate the impact of environmental factors on microbial-related parameters, Pearson and Spearman correlations were used for data that followed a normal distribution and those that deviated from it, respectively.
 Differences and correlations considered at a significant level of p < 0.05.
+Within the structural equation models, the acceptable fit was established when the Chi-square p-value exceeded 0.05, Chi-square-to-degrees-of freedom ratio remained below 5, RMSEA fell under 0.08, and NFI surpassed 0.90 (Kline et al., 2011).

 3. Results

 3.1 Effect of the throughfall exclusion on SOC fractions

-Throughfall exclusion significantly reduced SOC, POC, DOC and ROC (p<0.05), but did not affect MAOC (p>0.05) (Fig. 1).
+Throughfall exclusion significantly reduced SOC, POC, DOC and ROC both for two soil layers (p<0.05), but did not affect MAOC and EOC at 10-20 cm soil layer (p>0.05) (Fig. 1).
 SOC and soil carbon fractions varied significantly across soil layers (Fig. 1).
 Compared to the control, EOC and MBC in throughfall exclusion treatments were significantly reduced by 53.5% and 61.6% at the 0-10 cm soil layer, respectively, but they had no significant change at the 10-20 cm soil layer.
 In vertical direction, SOC, MAOC, EOC, and ROC content in control treatment decreased by 21.8%, 23.7%, 26.7% and 51.1% with depth increased (p<0.05), respectively.
-In vertical direction, SOC, MAOC, EOC, and ROC in throughfall exclusion treatment decreased by 18.2%, 25.1%, and 34.1% with soil depth increased (p<0.05), respectively.
+In vertical direction, SOC, MAOC, EOC, and ROC in throughfall exclusion treatment decreased by 18.2%, 25.1%, 21.3% and 34.1% with soil depth increased (p<0.05), respectively.